DangerDrome/NodeUI/memory-bank/systemPatterns.md

 ## System Patterns
 - **Graph Context Stack**: A stack (`graphContext.graphStack`) is used to manage navigation between the main graph and nested subgraphs.
 Entering a subgraph pushes its context onto the stack, and exiting pops it.
 This ensures a clear hierarchy and enables breadcrumb navigation.
 - **State Serialization**: When navigating between contexts, the current graph state is serialized into a deep-copied JSON object.
 This prevents state corruption and ensures that changes within a subgraph are isolated until explicitly saved to the parent.
+- **Conditional Animation Loops**: Animation loops are only active when needed (during user interaction or timeline playback) to conserve resources and prevent unnecessary rendering.
+- **Render State Optimization**: Intelligent tracking of render state prevents unnecessary WebGL render calls when the 3D scene is static, significantly improving performance.
+- **GPU Acceleration Patterns**: CSS optimizations and WebGL configurations are used to leverage hardware acceleration for smooth 3D rendering performance.

 ## Technical Decisions